Make your AI a shadcn expert

 whoami

-Self-inspection for the authenticated caller.
-Returns email, Pro status, rate-limit remaining, and server time.
-Useful for debugging and letting agents check quota before a burst of calls.
+Self-inspection for the authenticated caller — email, Pro status, rate-limit remaining, and server time.
+Useful for debugging and quota checks.

 whoami is the agent's self-awareness tool.
-It doesn't touch the registry at all — it just reflects the request context back to the caller.
+It doesn't touch the registry — it just reflects the request context back to the caller.
+Zero DB reads, zero registry reads, single Redis roundtrip for the rate-limit snapshot.

 • The user asks "am I logged in?" / "am I on Pro?"

-• Debugging a failed shadcn add — check that the token actually resolved to a Pro account.
+• Debugging a failed shadcn add — confirm the token actually resolves to a Pro account.

-• Before a burst of tool calls, the agent can check rateLimit.remaining and pace itself.
+• Before a burst of tool calls, check rateLimit.remaining and pace accordingly.

-• Support flows — get the email to match against a ticket.
+• Support flows — match the caller's email against a ticket.

 Arguments